SMA-CyberTech/SOC-Network-Environment/README.md

 ### Tools Used

-- Wazuh, an open source SIEM that has been deployed to monitor our network endpoints
+- Wazuh, an open source SIEM that has been deployed to monitor our network endpoints.
 - Atomic Red Framework acted as our attack script for credential dumping.
-- Windows Server to act as the domain controller within the Active Directory environment.
+- Sysmon for detailed log ingestion.
-- Slack for communication and recieving triggered alerts
+- Ubuntu Linux is the OS that was used to host the Wazuh services.

 ## Summary